miklevin/MikeLev.in/_posts/2025-04-05-ai-context-mcp-llm.md

 here, and this sort of planning is exactly the reason I made the one-shot `context_foo.py` prompt generator!
 I will be able to use it to affect great effect surely and shortly.

 ---

+Write a story in the tradition of *If You Give a Mouse a Cookie* but: *If You Give a Local LLM MCP Servers*

+---